c88032111/solc/docs/security-considerations.rst

 functionality in other contracts or into libraries.
 General recommendations about source code quality of course apply: Limit the amount of local variables, the length of functions and so on.
-Document your functions so that others can see what your intention was and whehter it is different than what the code does.
+Document your functions so that others can see what your intention was and whether it is different than what the code does.

 Use the Checks-Effects-Interactions Pattern
 ===========================================